yasir2000/openwrt-oldwiki-md/PackagesOnExternalMediaHowTo.rst

 mount /dev/mmc/disc0/part1 /mnt/sd
 }}}

-To mount the drive automatically on boot, use the following command:
+To mount the drive automatically on boot, we create a start script (in /etc/init.d) and a link that executes this script.
+You can use the following commands:

 {{{
-echo 'mount /dev/mmc/disc0/part1 /mnt/sd' > /etc/init.d/S60externalmount
+echo 'mount /dev/mmc/disc0/part1 /mnt/sd' > /etc/init.d/externalmount
 chmod +x /etc/init.d/S60externalmount
+ln -s /etc/init.d/externalmount /etc/rc.d/S60externalmount
 }}}

 = Configuring ipkg =